 Size of holdings (number and size of datasets, mean and median granules (files) per dataset):

-Currently, there are close to 1800 data collections, the size of the datasets varies from continental scale gridded data to point-based observation (from Gigabytes to bytes).
+Currently, there are close to 1800 data collections; the size of the datasets varies from continental scale gridded data to point-based observation (from Gigabytes to bytes).

 Please describe recent usage statistics, if known, including information on annual data product downloads, annual number of users, annual number of data products used in publications:

-TERN have published over 1800 data collections across different ecosystem domain, it is estimated that there are close to 10,000 users from around the world.
+TERN has published over 1800 data collections across different ecosystem domains.
+It is estimated that there are close to 10,000 users from around the world.

 User interactions